 Our Virtual Presenting with Impact training is delivered via any online software including Adobe Connect, Webex, Zoom etc. We tend to use the client’s preferred software as we can work with any.
 Participants can be home based, or in the office.

-The Part 1 session is delivered in a workshop style, which means whilst there is a presentation from the training consultant, there is also lots of discussion.
-The conversation focusses on how ideas introduced, apply to individual participant situations and their particular needs.
-This part of the overall training course takes between 60 and 90 minutes.
-It can be delivered in one or more sessions depending on the need.
-So if the participants want to cover all aspects of presenting with impact, there will be three sessions.
+The session is delivered in a workshop style.
+This means there is presentation of ideas from the training consultant and lots of discussion.
+The conversation focusses on how the ideas introduced, apply to individual participant situations and their particular needs.

-The Part 2 sessions follow with the participants breaking up into groups of three, based on thier needs, role, or functional area.
+This can be done by breaking up into smaller groups of three, based on their needs, role, or functional area.
 These could be on the same day, or a different one.

 In the smaller virtual workshops, each participant presents to the group via the video.
 They present in 5 to 10 minutes slots and receive feedback.
 This is repeated a couple of times.
 Feedback is given by the other training participants and of course by the training consultant.
 Following feedback they continue to present, so in this way they develop as they learn and as they present.